Saaifbanday/Docs-Test-Amplify/Writerside/topics/Rank-Variable-s.md

 ![Rank Variable(s)](screenshots/Rank Variables.png){ width="700" }{ border-effect="rounded" }

->Arguments
+{type="full"}
+Arguments
->1. x: A vector of values to rank.
+: 1. x: A vector of values to rank.
 Missing values are left as is.
 If you want to treat them as the smallest or largest values, replace with Inf or -Inf before ranking.
->2. n: number of groups to split up into.
+2. n: number of groups to split up into.

 >Details